 First – the donation tab on the front page is for the use of the Readers – Not the Authors – I feel the authors are already contributing their fine work that has made Aurora Wolf the magazine she is.
 Thank you for sending us your submissions, Aurora Wolf is structured to help support and promote the authors.
 Not for this publisher to milk all I can from your hard work.

 Aurora Wolf publishes stories where dreams and memories are created for the reader’s enjoyment.
-Our online free library and low priced print and e-formatted anthologies feature speculative fiction with strong characters and morals that uplift the soul, encourage positive thought and bring hope into our world.
+Our online free library and low priced print and e-formatted anthologies feature speculative fiction with strong characters and morals that uplift the soul, encourage positive thought, happy endings and bring hope into our world.

 In other words; the MC wins out over the forces of darkness.
-We want stories that will make your grandchildren proud.
-Entertaining works that ring with harmony, but surprise with unexpected twists to plot, rising action and a conflict that will keep a reader riveted to your story page.
+We want stories that will make your friends, children and grandchildren proud to be part of your life.
+Entertaining stories that ring with harmony and happy endings, but surprise with unexpected twists to plot, rising action and a conflict that will keep a reader riveted to your story page.
 The story must end well.
+No Doom and Gloom.

-Science Fiction: Space, Alternate Reality, Steam Punk, Nature, Post Apocalyptic (uplifting).
+Science Fiction: Space, Alternate Reality, Steam Punk, Nature, Post Apocalyptic (uplifting – with hope for what the future may bring).
 Especially Seeking: Near Earth Space Exploration and Under Sea Exploration adventures.